philipwastakenwastaken/philipwastakenwastaken.github.io/index.md

 <!--- network vis here --->
 <img src="images/network_vis.png">

 The above image shows the social network of ATLA according to the fandom wiki.
 There is a lot to take in here, so we'll go through each part one-by-one.
 What you may notice first is that some nodes are larger than others.
-This is due to nodes being sizes according to their *degree*, i.e. the number of connections a character has.
+This is due to nodes being sized according to their *degree*, i.e. the number of connections a character has.
 The largest nodes are also labelled, and we see familiar characters like *Aang*, *Katara*, *Korra* and so on.
 Nodes are also colored according to the *nationality* of a character.
 The Fire Nation is red, Air Nation white-ish, Earth Kingdom green, Water Tribe blue, United Republic purple and unknown nationalities are black.
 What we see is that characters of similar nationalities tend to be *flocked* close together.
 The same is true for the color of links.
 If a link connects characters of the same nationality, the link will be that nationality's color.
 There is a general tendency for characters of the same nationality to be connected, but there are also *many* links for which this does not hold.
 It is also interesting that we can see *Aang* and *Korra* in separate clusters.
 This provides a distinction between which series a character is associated with.

 The above visualization gives an overview, but we take additional steps to get the specifics.
 We wish to examine the number of links each character possesses, called the *degree distribution*.